mpavezb/CarND-Path-Planning-Project/README.md

 During each step, only trajectories for next possible states are generated.
 These are further evaluated to check for validity and cost.
 The transition is executed based on the trajectory with the lowest cost, if any.
 The transition logic is implemented in `StateMachine::react()`.

-At the moment, only one validation is implemented: `TrajectoryValidator::isActionLaneValid()`, which negates lane changes outside the road.
+At the moment, two validations are implemented: `TrajectoryValidator::isActionLaneValid()`, which negates lane changes outside the road.
+And `TrajectoryValidator::isCollisionPredictedInLaneChange()`, which invalidades any ane change trajectory leading to collisions at any point in time.

 The same cost functions studied in the lessons were implemented: `SpeedCostFunction`, `GoalDistanceCostFunction`, and `InefficientLaneCostFunction`.
+Also, the `PreferEmptyLaneCostFunction` was added, as a linear decreasing cost, depending on the distance to obstacles on the intended lane.

+In order to avoid quick succesion of KeepLane <-> PrepareLaneChangeX transitions, a debounce timer was added (see `StateMachine::isDebounceTimeout()`).
+This provides a more stable sequence of states.

 ### Output Data